 5: Alerts & Approvals

-– When it comes to expertly managing customers, having access to alerts and approvals that have been set up in your ERP system is a tremendous asset.
+– When it comes to expertly managing customers, having access to alerts and approvals that have been set up in your manufacturing ERP system is a tremendous asset.
 Alerts can be set up for a wide variety of variables such as deviations from approved discounts, prices, credit limits and much more – all accessible from the mobile app.
 Plus, you should be able to sort these alerts by date, type or priority, as well as view and complete approval requests on the fly.

 If you’ve already adopted mobile apps to run in concert with your ERP and perhaps your CRM systems, you already know how much more efficient you are in managing your customer relationships vs. the old manual paper and pencil method.
 If you haven’t taken the leap yet, we urge you to investigate an ERP system that is geared to the manufacturing segment and make sure that it offers a mobile app that will provide instant, real-time access to all your customer and inventory data when you’re on the go.